 REPONDEZ S’IL VOUS PLAIT.

 Many venues will require you to provide a guaranteed (GTE) guest count a minimum of 72 hours in advance.
-This ensures that the caterer has prepared enough food and beverage for a flawless dining experience and you have enough tables and chairs to accommodate your guest list.
-Once you have provided a guaranteed count, food and beverage orders are placed so typically this number cannot be decreased.
+This ensures that the caterer has prepared enough food and beverage for a flawless dining experience, and that you will have enough tables and chairs to accommodate your guest list.
+Once you have provided a guaranteed count, food and beverage orders are locked in, so typically this number cannot be decreased.
 Take note of these deadlines when preparing your invitation response cards and allow an extra week or two for following up with guests that haven’t responded timely.
-Be sure to check the contract for information regarding how to handle guaranteed guest count changes and if there are additional fees associated for last minute adjustments.
+Be sure to check the contract for information regarding how to handle guaranteed guest count changes and if there are additional fees associated with last-minute adjustments.
 Many caterers and venues prepare only for the guaranteed count to eliminate waste, so if you feel there may be guests that decide to show up unannounced you may want to add a few extra numbers to your guarantee.

 PAY IT FORWARD.

 Get the venue payment policy in writing and be sure you understand it completely.
 What is required to secure your hold on the space for your event?
 How often are payments required and how much will they be?
 What happens if you are unable to make your payment on the designated date?
 Is there a grace period?
 What is the policy for adding things on-site (i.e. power drops, additional linens, extended beverage service)?
 Will you need to have a credit card on file for last minute add-ons?
 Remember that sometimes the unthinkable does happen.
 You want to be protected, so have a firm grasp on the cancellation and damage policy.
 We urge all bridal parties to consider investing in a wedding insurance policy to make certain that in the event of the unimaginable, the burden won’t carry over as you embark on your new life together.